Write like you mean business and create effective cover letters and emails.

 Elevate your academic and professional ethics (global and micro perspectives), values, and integrity.

-Augment your in-person communication skills to inspire, persuade and provoke change.
+Augment your communication skills to inspire, persuade and provoke change.

 Prepare your US professional resume.